jb55/oot_bitset/README.md

 Because each hex digit is 4 bits, you can read a flag as “word\:bit”.
 Example: `0x1AC` → word 26, bit 12.

-Because the nibbles map so cleanly, you can create UIs that visually map these coordinates to an editor:
+These form a grid, and you can create UIs that visually map these coordinates to a visual editor:

 ![bitset ui](https://cdn.jb55.com/s/3755d5d65ac37563.png)